 - Professional, scientific and technical services: $71,910

 The employment of technical writers is projected to grow 11 percent by 2026, which is faster than the average for all occupations (7 percent).
 Major reasons for this growth are continued expansion of scientific and technical products and growth in web-based support.
 “Growth and change in the high-technology and electronics industries will result in a greater need for those who can write instruction manuals and communicate information clearly to users,” the BLS added.
 Growth in professional, scientific and technical services should continue as well, which also benefits the outlook for technical writers.

 Pursuing a Career in Technical Writing

 Gain the knowledge and skills needed to navigate new and traditional media for communications roles in any field.
-Jefferson’s fully online communication degree will help prepare you for career opportunities as a technical writer, copywriter, public relations specialist, content strategist and more.
-You can complete your degree in as little as two years.
+Jefferson’s fully online B.S. in Business Management will help prepare you for career opportunities as a technical writer, copywriter, public relations specialist, content strategist and more.
+What’s more, the program will equip you with the skills to pursue leadership positions in the field.
+At your own pace, you can flexibly complete your degree in as little as two years.